 Frequently asked questions

-What is the CRA simplified mileage rate for 2026?
+What is the CRA per-kilometre rate?

 Do I need to keep a mileage log if I use the simplified rate?